(Page 1 of 1)

 Ready, reliable access to growing volumes of critical data for business agility and competitive advantage has become a fundamental requirement for businesses of all sizes, driving higher demand for fast, high-availability, easy-to-scale server storage.
 Traditionally, high-availability storage deployments – consisting of costly, clustered storage area networks (SANs) with high-end Fibre Channel connections – have been the domain of datacenters, requiring specialized IT staff and considerable budgets to procure and manage them.

-For small and midsize businesses (SMBs) and remote and office/branch offices (ROBOs) requiring greater application uptime, the cost of these complex, clustered systems can be prohibitive.
+For small and medium businesses (SMBs) and remote offices/branch offices (ROBOs) requiring greater application uptime, the cost of these complex, clustered systems can be prohibitive.
 What’s more, many SMBs and ROBOs lack the IT skill set necessary for their deployment and management but still need a solution for business continuity.

 The single-node servers and direct-attached storage (DAS) commonly used in SMB or ROBO environments are easy to scale – simply add more servers and more storage.
 But the problem with these configurations is that, because stored data is not shared, they fail to address high-availability (HA) access to data or deliver critical application uptime.